 |Complete Work||All work is not done.||Arriving with your work done.||Work is completed carefully and adds input to others work.|

 |Realistic Tasking||Taking on too many responsibilities.||Being upfront and honest about what you can and cannot do.||If help is needed, ask and continue to follow up with help and suggestions.|

 |Commitment||Does not make consistent effort.||Contributes to meetings.||Participates and provides input in most conversations.|

 |Progressive Meetings||Not knowing what we are meeting about.||Keeping on task, not disrupting the flow.||Goal-oriented and focused meetings.|

-Meeting Minutes, Notes, & ActionsPlanning and task delegation occurs through ClickUp, a project management software.
+Meeting Minutes, Notes, & ActionsPlanning and task delegation was originally planned through ClickUp, a project management software.
+After a short period of time, meeting notes and organization were done through Slack and recorded in a Google doc.
 Collaborative work is done on google drive and final versions of each document are uploaded to EDGE for display and presentation.

 CommunicationNick Claver (firstname.lastname@example.org) is the customer person of contact as determined by our role selection process.
 Communication will occur as needed.
 All emails of team importance will be CC'ed to all team members to ensure clear communication.

 Within-team communication began GroupMe, but after a few weeks of Slack was decided on as a better alternative due to its channels and file sharing.
 Additional meetings (outside of class time) were scheduled on an "as needed" basis